Gizra/og/README.txt

 INSTALLATION
 ---------------
-- Enable the og module.
+- Enable the Organic Groups module.
 If you want to protect some posts so that only certain users may view them, enable the 'Organic Groups access control' module as well.
 Please make sure og is working well on its own before enabling other OG related modules.
 - Visit the admin/og/og page.
 - On admin/og/og, see the content types table at the top.
 Click edit beside each type to set its 'usage'.
 You usually want to create a new node type via admin/content/types page and then designate that node type as a group from here.
 See the first item in NOTES below.
 - Set other preferences on admin/og/og as desired.
 It may take some experimenting before you arrive at a configuration well suited to your needs.